|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Do you have a culturally different client like Javier who seems to be experiencing acculturative stress?
 Would Rational Emotive Therapy be beneficial for your client?
 What ethical implications might this have on you?
 The ACA Code of Ethics states, "Counselors respect diversity and must not discriminate against clients because of age, color, culture, disability, ethnic group, gender, race, religion, sexual orientation, marital status, or socioeconomic status."

-On this track we have discussed acculturative stress, as well as compared acculturative stress to "Culture Shock."
+In this section, we have discussed acculturative stress, as well as compared acculturative stress to "Culture Shock."

-On the next track we will discuss the modification of three common counseling microskills.
+In the next section, we will discuss the modification of three common counseling microskills.